Guidelines for telephony

 - Inform the telephony administrator at your department when a change occurs, such as a change of division/department and/or work assignments.

 - Use and keep your phone securely so that unauthorised personnel cannot access your information.

 - If the phone is lost or stolen:

 - First contact the telephony administrator at your department to lock the SIM card and get a new one.
-If the telephony administrator is not available, contact IT-support (at firstname.lastname@example.org or 08-524 822 22)
+If the telephony administrator is not available, contact IT-support (by creating a case or call (+46) 08-524 822 22)

 - File a police report.
 You need to provide your IMEI number to be able to file a police report.
 You will find this number on the box from your phone.
 Then send the police’s reference number and the phone’s IMEI number to IT Support and the phone will also be locked as stolen.
 IT-support can also help you disconnect your e-mail account from the phone.

 NOTE: In the event of repeated negligence with the phone, the employee may have to pay for repairs/a new phone.

 As a manager, you are responsible for ensuring that:

 - The university’s procured telephony provider is used.

 - Phones with accessories are purchased through the purchasing portal Wisum.